 - The permanent exhibition (drawing largely on the Batliner collection)

-The permanent exhibits cover French impressionism through to the modern day, typically featuring such names as Monet, Matisse, Munch, Miró, Magritte, and more.
+The permanent displays cover French impressionism through to the modern day, typically featuring such names as Monet, Matisse, Munch, Miró, Magritte, and more.

 (Upper Belvedere palace and gallery viewed from the main gardens)